darknoobhackers/3rd-EYE/README.md

-                                           <title="Made in INDIA"
+                                              MADE IN INDIA TOOL

                                              ## ABOUT TOOL :

-seeu is a bash based script which is officially made for hacking cameras of devices with help of portforwarding and google bypass features.
+3rd-EYE is a bash based script which is officially made for hacking cameras of devices with help of portforwarding and google bypass features.
 This tool works on both rooted Android device and Non-rooted Android device.